verdaux/BookNotes/Phrases/Insults.md

 - [ ] It's my house, though.
 And I'm not allowing specimens to infest my house capable of producing you.
 - [ ] Aryabhatt invented zero (the number associated with your personality)
 - [ ] Hey!
 Quick question.
 Are you fucking kidding me?
+- [ ] I hope you lose weight so there's less of you.
+- [ ] I neither have the time or crayons to explain this to you.
+- [ ] I envy everyone who has never met you.